maces/fastapi-htmx/README.md

 ```

 Note that:
-- `htmx()` got a parameter, which is the Jinja2 template to use
+- `htmx()` got parameters, specifying the Jinja2 template to use
-- `htmx_init()` is needed for FastAPI-HTMX to find the templates and more
+- `htmx_init()` is needed for FastAPI-HTMX to find the templates
-- **There is no direct usage of a template, instead the template is specified and the needed variables are passed on by returning them**.
-Similar to a standard REST endpoint.
+- **There is no direct interaction with the template, instead the template is specified and the needed variables are passed on to the decorator by returning them**.
+Endpoints can be designed similar to standard REST endpoints in FastAPI this way.
-    - This simplifies switching between templates and REST endpoints.
+    - This simplifies modularizing the app (see below) and also providing a REST API if needed.
 See the "Usage" section for further examples.
+    - `get_customers` does not respond with the whole web page, but only with a part of it.
+See the [HTMX documentation](https://htmx.org/docs/#introduction) on how it merges partials into the current web page.
-- **`request: Request` although not used, it is currently required for the decorator to work!**
+- **`request: Request` although not used in the endpoint directly, it is currently required for the decorator to work!**

 The above example also needs these very basic [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) in `my_app/templates/` to work.